Seven officers fired over death of 26-year-old Texas man in police custody

 An eighth officer who was under investigation has resigned, Skinner said.

-At some point after arriving, Scott began exhibiting "strange behavior" in the booking area, Skinner said at the time.
+At some point after arriving, Scott began exhibiting "strange behavior" in the booking area, Skinner said.
 Skinner did not explain what he meant by "strange behavior" or provide any further details about Scott's alleged conduct.

 Several officers then struggled to secure Scott to a restraint bed, Skinner said.
 They used pepper spray once, and placed a spit mask — a covering with netting fabric designed to prevent a person from spitting on officers — on his face, Skinner said.